 How do ideas for MEC-label products happen?
 Sometimes it starts with a challenge from a designer to the materials team, asking for a more breathable or packable or lightweight or all-of-the-above version of an existing product.
-Other times it starts with a new, exciting material that shows major potential for use by members.
+Other times it starts with a new, exciting material that shows major potential for use.
 Regardless of how an idea sparks, the final product you see has been developed with performance and sustainability in mind.

 Our materials team goes to textile mills in Japan, Taiwan, Korea, Turkey, the US, Italy and Thailand to see what’s new, and have even visited farmers growing the organic cotton we use.
 Textile suppliers also come to our Head Office, and the materials team is known to bring their microscopes to meetings to get a close look at fabrics.

 Performance is key to any fabric we choose, whether it’s being used in a tent or a cycling jacket.
 Because sustainability is embedded in our processes, we source lower impact options like organically grown cotton, recycled nylon, PVC-free alternatives and bluesign-approved materials whenever possible.

 Lab and field testing